JohnCoene/waiter/docs/waitress.md

 See `?waitress` for the documentation.

 <Note type='tip'>
-Make sure you include the dependencies with `use_waitress`.
+Make sure you include the dependencies with
+<code>useWaitress</code>.
 </Note>

 ## Plot